 Diabetes can take a toll on you — and your wallet.
-Even though more than 9 percent of the U.S. population is living with this disease, that doesn’t make paying for it any easier!
+Even though more than of the U.S. population is living with this disease, that doesn’t make paying for it any easier!

 Besides buying diabetes supplies and medications, people with diabetes have to deal with many other tasks throughout the day, such as managing and maintaining a healthy diet, exercising regularly, and testing their blood sugar.